|

 Kutiyattam

-surviving Sansktir theatre tradition of India.
-This unique art form of
+the oldest surviving Sansktir theatre tradition of India.
+This unique art form

-Kerala has a highly stylized and complex theatre language replete with
+of Kerala has a highly stylized and complex theatre language replete

 KUTIYATTAM: Vikromorvasheeyam

-and her friend Chitralekha are kidnapped by the demon, Kesi.
-King Puruvas
+dancer, Urvashi and her friend Chitralekha are kidnapped by the demon,

-saves them and Urvashi falls in love with him.
-Soon after, while performing
+Kesi.
+King Puruvas saves them and Urvashi falls in love with him.
+Soon

-the king yearning for Urvashi and finaly meeting her.
+performance ends with the king yearning for Urvashi and finaly meeting

 About